VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

 title: "Android Native Text"
 date: 2021-10-1 12:00:00 +0300
 image: /assets/Asteracea_poster_3_part_2.jpg
-description: "A guide to using Android String and Plurals resources in a View Model + Unit testing them."
+description: "How to use Android String and Plurals resources in a View Model + Unit testing them."
 postImage:
   src: Asteracea_poster_3_part_2
   alt: Types of Asteraceaes
 ---

+This article demonstrates my favorite approach to referring string and plural resources from view model - `NativeText`.
+Thanks to [Alexey Bykov](https://twitter.com/nonewsss) for suggesting me try it.

 ## Why

-I operated with string resources in a view model to implement logic around text formatting.
-Requirements were with respect to available data concatenate a few plurals.
-For example: show how many time left before a certain date.
-Depends on a time left output could be: *"1 day", "6 days", "7 month 4 days", etc*...

-I wanted to keep the logic in a view model because of unit testing.
+I use string and plural resources in a view model because of unit testing.
+My view layer is as dump as possible, there is not conditions nor cycles.
-If I kept the logic in a view I wouldn't be able to test using fast and reliable unit tests.
+I put all logic in View Models and write fast and stable unit test for them.

 ## Popular but not working solution {#resource-provider}